Aotoge/Computer-Networks-CNE532-/Lab 3/README.md

 ___

 <a name="csftp"></a>
-## Client Server File Transfer Program
+## Client Server File Transfer Program (Using DGRAM Socket)
 Write a server program, which can provide facility of file transfer to the clients.
 Server should be able to support any number of clients simultaneously.
+Implement using DGRAM Socket.

 * For Server:
 ```